-A Б C Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity compensation plans approved by stockholders(1) Equity compensation plans not approved by stockholders 1,680,185 (2) 0 \$ 4.41 (2) - 205,664 (3) 0
+A В С Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity compensation plans approved by stockholders (1) Equity compensation plans not approved by stockholders 1,735,529 (2) 0 \$ 4.33 (2) - 591,872 (3) 0

-- (1) This reflects the Security National Financial Corporation 2013 Amended and Restated Stock Option and other Equity Incentive Awards Plan (the "2013 Plan") and the Security National Financial Corporation 2014 Amended and Restated Director Stock Option Plan (the "2014 Director Plan").
+(1) This reflects the Security National Financial Corporation 2013 Amended and Restated Stock Option and other Equity Incentive Awards Plan (the "2013 Plan") and the Security National Financial Corporation 2014 Amended and Restated Director Stock Option Plan (the "2014 Director Plan").
 The 2013 Plan was approved by the stockholders at the annual stockholders meeting held on July 12, 2013, which reserved 450,000 shares of Class A common stock, of which up to 150,000 shares of Class C common stock could be issued as an alternative to up to 150,000 shares of Class A common stock.

 The 2014 Director Plan was approved by stockholders at the annual stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
 The 2013 Plan was amended by the stockholders at the annual stockholders meeting held on July 1, 2015 to authorize an additional 450,000 shares of Class A common stock to be available for issuance under the plan, of which up to 200,000 Class C common shares may be issued as an alternative to up to 200,000 shares of Class A common stock.

-The 2013 plan was further amended by the stockholders at the annual stockholders meeting held on June 29, 2017 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the plan, of which up to 250,000 class A common shares may be issued as an alternative to up to 250,000 shares of Class C common stock. - (2) The weighted average exercise prices reflect solely the shares of Class A common stock that will be issued upon exercise of outstanding options. - (3) This number includes 84,554 shares of Class A common stock available for future issuance under the 2013 Plan and 5,110 shares of Class A common stock available for future issuance under the 2014 Director Plan.
+The 2013 plan was further amended by the stockholders at the annual stockholders meeting held on June 29, 2017 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the plan, of which up to 250,000 Class A common shares may be issued as an alternative to up to 250,000 shares of Class C common stock.

+The 2013 Plan was further amended by the stockholders at the annual stockholders meeting held on June 26, 2020 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the plan, of which up to 350,000 shares of Class C common stock may be issued as an alternative to up to 350,000 shares of Class A common stock.

+The 2014 Director Plan was further amended by the stockholders at the annual stockholders meeting held on June 26, 2020 to authorize an additional 100,000 shares of Class A common stock to be made available for issuance under the plan.

+- (2) The weighted average exercise prices reflect solely the shares of Class A common stock that will be issued upon exercise of outstanding options. - (3) This number consists of 502,072 shares of Class A common stock available for future issuance under the 2013 Plan and 89,800 shares of Class A common stock available for future issuance under the 2014 Director Plan.